-U.S. in crisis mode as coronavirus cases soar, travel restrictions loom
+U.S. reels as coronavirus outbreak leads to widespread disruptions

 “The system is not really geared to what we need right now,” Anthony Fauci, the top U.S. official on infectious diseases, said at a congressional hearing.
 “The idea of anybody getting it (testing) easily the way people in other countries are doing it, we’re not set up for that.”

-Oscar-winning actor Tom Hanks and at least one player in the National Basketball Association are among those who have been infected with the highly infectious coronavirus, which can lead to pneumonia and other respiratory problems, especially in the elderly and those with compromised immune systems.
+Oscar-winning actor Tom Hanks and at least one player in the National Basketball Association are among those who have been infected with the coronavirus, which can lead to pneumonia and other respiratory problems, especially in the elderly and those with compromised immune systems.

+The NBA has suspended its season until further notice.
+The National Hockey League announced on Thursday it was pausing its season and Major League Soccer announced a 30-day suspension of its season.
+Major League Baseball also reportedly suspended spring training and delayed the start of its regular season.

-Harvard and Princeton are among the universities that have announced they will move to virtual classroom instruction after the spring break later this month.
+The outbreak has forced the closure of many schools and prompted some universities, including Harvard and Princeton, to announce they will move to virtual classroom instruction after the spring break later this month.

 ‘SELF-QUARANTINE’

-U.S. citizens and permanent residents returning from abroad will be screened for the virus and asked to go into “self-quarantine” for 14 days, Vice President Mike Pence said in an interview with CNN.
+U.S. citizens and permanent residents returning from Europe will be screened for the virus and asked to go into “self-quarantine” for 14 days as part of new travel restrictions that affect 26 nations but exempt Britain and Ireland, Pence said in an interview with CNN.

 “Americans coming home will be funneled through 13 different airports, they’ll be screened, and then we’re going to ask every single American and legal resident returning to the United States to self-quarantine for 14 days,” Pence said.

-President Donald Trump defended his decision to impose a 30-day restriction on travel from Europe, except Britain and Ireland, that goes into effect at midnight on Friday.

-Speaking to reporters in the White House alongside Irish Prime Minister Leo Varadkar, he said the ban could be lengthened or shortened, and added that he had been unable to consult with the European Union prior to announcing it on Wednesday night.
+Trump on Thursday defended his decision to impose the measures, which go into effect at midnight on Friday and last for 30 days.
+Speaking to reporters at the White House, he said the ban could be lengthened or shortened.

 The travel restrictions will heap more pressure on airlines already reeling from the pandemic, hitting European carriers the hardest, analysts said.

+American Airlines Inc (AAL.O) and Delta Air Lines Inc (DAL.N) said they were capping fares for U.S.-bound flights from Europe amid reports of exorbitant pricing as U.S. citizens flocked to European airports trying to return home.

+Delta said it would suspend eight U.S. flights to Europe on Friday and “continues to evaluate additional schedule adjustments based on customer demand.”

 Global stock markets sank again on Thursday.

-The S&P 500 .SPX and the Nasdaq .IXIC indexes entered into a bear market.
-The S&P 500 plunged more than 8% and the Dow Jones Industrial Average .DJI was down 4.3%.
+The S&P 500 and the Dow Jones Industrial Average .DJI fell about 10%.
 Airline and some cruise line stocks were particularly hard hit.

 The U.S. House of Representatives plans to vote on Democrats’ sweeping coronavirus bill on Thursday, according to a Democratic aide.